johnwinans/IceStick-Examples-Verilator/README.md

 	sudo apt install verilator gtkwave

-# Copy this repo to your PI, build, and run the blinky example
+# Copy this repo to your PI, build, and run blinky

 Plug the IceStick into a USB port and then run the following from this cloned repo: